In a previous post, we began a discussion on grounded theory traits. There are at least six traits of grounded as listed below.

 In this post, we will look at the last three characteristics in detail.

-Qualitative research emphasis the use of categories.
-A core category is the category which serves as the foundation for the development of a theory.
+Qualitative research emphasizes the use of categories.
+A core category a category which serves as the foundation for the development of a theory.
 Below is a criteria for developing a core category.

 - It needs to recur frequently in the data

 - It is at the center of the study is it interacts with all aspects of the study

 - It is logical and naturally appears from the data